eutwt/versus/README.md

 ## Example

-We will use the two data frames below as an example to demonstrate functionality
+The two data frames below are used as an example to demonstrate functionality

 ``` r